 GLORY is the premiere stand-up combat sports league, with engaging live events and easily accessible content, where elite fighters compete and sports fans connect with their heroes and the sport they love.

-The world's premier kickboxing league, GLORY World Series maintains six different weight classes.
+The world's premier kickboxing league, GLORY World Series maintains seven different weight classes.
 Fights take place both as single matches between two fighters (known as ‘superfights’) and as part of tournaments.

 Four-man tournaments are the standard, with eight-man tournaments also staged on occasion.

 The tournaments take one of two forms: either they are World Championship Tournaments, with the division‘s world title on the line, or they are ‘Contender’ tournaments, with the winner earning a spot in the next upcoming World Championship Tournaments.